msc2020/app-home-page/README.md

 # Experimental app for a portfolio

-Personal experiments with Django, Railway (before Heroku), Python, JS, CSS, Cloud, and Bootstrap.
+Personal experiments with Django/Flask, Deta Space (before Heroku and Railway), Python, JS, CSS, Cloud, and Bootstrap.

 Running on:

-<a href="https://msc2020.up.railway.app/" target="_blank">https://msc2020.up.railway.app/<a>
+<a href="https://portfolio-1-c9901895.deta.app/" target="_blank">https://portfolio-1-c9901895.deta.app/<a>